halilmengu/camunda-devops-workshop/03 - Lab 3 - Backups/Instructions.md

 * if there is zeebe data, the restore will fail (which will block zeebe from starting)

 So, only enable this flag if a restore should be carried out and make sure the zeebe data disk is empty.

+>Warning: If a pod fails and is restarted, the init container is running again.
+If the restore flag is still enabled but data is restored already, the init container will fail.

 ### Simulate data loss